 Sustainability in architecture is not merely a matter of add-ons or product specification.
 It involves more than insulation, solar panels and rainwater tanks.
 Rather, it informs our approach to every project.

 Sustainable design acknowledges the dynamic interaction of buildings with their immediate natural setting and climate.
 It is these interactions on which the design process focuses as much as on the resultant form of the building.

-Holistic sustainability is the synthesis of physical comfort, environmental efficiency and aesthetic ambition.
+Holistic sustainability is a design method that considers both people and the environment as part of an integral system.
+It is the synthesis of physical comfort, environmental efficiency and aesthetic ambition.
 It is refined, subtle and elegant.